 Build a team and surround yourself with people who want to see you succeed.
 A successful business is very rarely (if ever) built by one person.
 Weight loss is very rarely done alone.
 Enlist the support of others.
 Tell your family and friends about what you are trying to do.
 Reach out for help from trained professionals such as a registered dietitian and personal trainer.
 Enlist in programs that will keep you inspired and accountable to reach your goals (one of the reasons I created my online coaching program)?

 Monitor progress regularly and use multiple tools/reports to track how things are going.
 Remember the value in using a variety of tools to monitor progress/success – the scale is just ONE tool.
-Also, use measurements, body fat, clothing size, blood lipid profile, as well as your own assessment of your energy and how you overall feel!
+Also, use measurements, body fat (try flat belly drink recipe), clothing size, blood lipid profile, as well as your own assessment of your energy and how you overall feel!

 “Get Rich Quick” and “Lose Weight Fast” plans do exist – but they come with a price!
 Often the “get rich quick” plans involve sacrificing your integrity, values, and family.
 When it comes to weight loss, the “lose weight fast” plans often compromise your health as well as put you at risk for serious side effects.
 The “quick fixes” are not long term solutions – for either your health or your business :).

 Find a plan that you believe in and aligns with your personal goals, lifestyle, and values – and STAY WITH IT.
 All too often, I see people jumping from one weight loss plan to the next trying to find that “quick fix” when, in reality, the current plan is a good one.
 The jumping around from “plan to plan” or in business “idea to idea” will lead anyone confused and spinning their wheels in place rather than moving forward and closer to the ultimate goal!